KyleMayes/vulkanalia/tutorial/book/src/setup/logical_device_and_queues.md

 ## Specifying the extensions to enable

-When we were creating the Vulkan instance we enabled some extensions which are required on macOS when using recent versions of the Vulkan SDK.
-We'll finish that process here by enabling the `VK_KHR_PORTABILITY_SUBSET` device extension when targeting macOS and a Vulkan SDK version more recent than 1.3.216.
+As discussed in the `Instance` chapter, certain Vulkan extensions must be enabled for applications that use Vulkan implementations that aren't fully conformant with the Vulkan specification.
+In that chapter, we enabled the instance extensions needed for compatibility with these non-conformant implementations.
+Here, we'll enable the device extension needed for the same purpose.

 ```rust,noplaypen
 let mut extensions = vec![];